StackVista/stackstate-docs/k8s-suse-rancher-prime-air-gapped.md

 description: Suse Rancher Prime
 ---

-# Installing Rancher Prime Observability in Air-Gapped Mode
+# Installing SUSE Observability in Air-Gapped Mode

-This document provides a step-by-step guide for installing Rancher Prime Observability using Helm charts in an air-gapped environment.
+This document provides a step-by-step guide for installing SUSE Observability using Helm charts in an air-gapped environment.
 The process involves preparing the necessary Docker images and Helm charts on a host with internet access, transferring them to a host within a private network, copying Docker images to a private registry, and then deploying the Helm charts.

 ## Prerequisites